fiebach/SPIDER/README.md

 ```

 ## Production-Setup
-To use SPIDER, you have two options: either utilize Docker or set up your own server.
+To use VISPER, you have two options: either utilize Docker or set up your own server.

 ***
 ### Docker